-You can make ice cream really simply with a mixture of cream, milk and a little sugar, then shaking it in a bag (inside a larger bag filled with ice).
+You can make ice cream really simply with yoghurt, by shaking it in a bag (inside a larger bag filled with ice).

 Or for a lovely sugar-free version, just use a frozen banana whizzed in the blender.
 Add flavours like vanilla, cacao, peanut butter or other fruits, should you wish.
 My boys love this!

 6. Moon cycle cupcakes

 This is great fun to do with the kids.
 Make chocolate cupcakes and decorate with icing to show the phases of the moon.
 You can use a vegetable-based chocolate cake (no one will be able to tell), and use cream cheese for the icing.

 Ah, a return to the ’90s.
 Creating multi-coloured towers with food makes it interesting.
 You can balance the food with skill, or use an old can with the ends cut off and push the food down to create layers, before removing the support.
 This method is perfect for softer foods.